Taste for Western diet reshapes trade in Myanmar

 Myanmar's wheat imports are expected to rise 6 per cent this year to 500,000 tonnes, according to the US Department of Agriculture, while flour imports have been increasing by 7-10 per cent annually since 2017.

 The shipments of wheat were sold by Japanese trader Itochu Corp, according to people familiar with the transaction.
-This is the first time Myanmar has bought wheat in bulk, said the people, who asked not to be identified as they aren't authorised to speak to the press.
-Previously, grains were transported in containers that each held about 25 tonnes.
+This is the first time that Myanmar has bought wheat in bulk, said the sources, who asked not to be identified as they are not authorised to speak to media.
+Previously, grains were transported in containers that each hold about 25 tonnes.

+Itochu declined to comment, while representatives at the port operator were unavailable.

+"The transition of Myanmar to a democratic government propelled the country's economic growth, which led to the expansion of food consumption and consequently the increase of imported wheat and other grains," JOIN said in a statement in March.

-As the volume increases, more shipments are expected through bulk carriers and grain silos which would reduce logistics costs on the back of larger volumes, said the Japanese fund that invested in the port operator.
-BLOOMBERG
+As the volume increases, it is expected to shift more shipments to bulk carriers and grain silos which would reduce logistic costs on the back of larger volumes, said the Japanese fund that invested in the port operator.

+"Historically, the market has been more containerised but we're now seeing much more infrastructure development which should allow large vessels, which means lower costs and increased efficiency," INTL FCStone's Mr Friedrichs said.
+WP